-Chainlink has traditionally been the mainstay of fencing systems throughout the British Isles.
-Used widely for tennis courts as it absorbs the speed of an out of play ball in order to ensure the ball remains out of play once over the court markings.
+In the UK, Chainlink has traditionally been the mainstay of fencing systems.
+It is widely used for tennis courts as it absorbs the speed of an out-of-play ball, which ensures that the ball remains out-of-play once it has passed over the court markings.

 Chainlink can also be used in a wide variety of areas such as multi-sports facilities, schools, parks and as general boundary fencing.

-It comes in a range of heights, colours and gauges which makes it ideal for areas where ball containment is a consideration.
-The perfect solution for tennis courts.
+Available in a range of heights, colours and gauges, it is ideal for areas where ball containment is a consideration.
+Overall, Chainlink fencing is the perfect solution for tennis courts.